pbeeken/attiny-I2CPeripheral/README.md

 $^\dagger$ This is a general issue when you take charge of interrupts on the ATTiny.
 You need to rethink how you do timing.

+Latest version works to control brightness, alternate from Steady, Blink, and Pulse control.